ufrisk/pcileech/readme.md

 * Some Linux kernels does not work.
 Sometimes a required symbol is not exported in the kernel and PCILeech fails.
 * Linux based on the 4.8 kernel and later might not work with the USB3380 hardware.
 As an alternative, if target root access exists, compile and insert .ko (pcileech_kmd/linux).
 If the system is EFI booted an alternative signature exists.
 * File system mount support only exists for Windows.
+* Remote connectivity support only exists for Windows.

 Building:
 =========